 This protective effect is antigen-dependent, either.
 It does not work against another tumor from the same mouse strain.
 Conclusion: tumors express antigenic peptides which may be targeted by tumor-specific T cells.
 Such peptides, termed tumor rejection antigens, are presented on MHC‑I proteins.

 Tumor rejection antigens have also been defined for human tumors: specific peptides, presented on MHC‑I, that are recognized by specific T cells isolated from a patient.
 Why do these anti-tumor cells exist at all?
 Tumors are part of immunological self, and T cells recognizing self should have been eliminated in the thymus by negative selection!
 For each tumor rejection antigen, there is an explanation for the fact that the respective T cell clones weren't eliminated:

 It is common to find immune responses against tumor rejection antigens in manifest tumors, but only in exceptional cases they succeed in fighting back the tumor (occasionally, spontaneous remissions of malignant melanoma have been observed).
 However, tumor elimination at a pre-diagnostic stage cannot be excluded; such an event would never come to our attention.
-So, the big question is: does immune surveillance against tumors exist at all?
+So, the big question is: is the immune system effective against malignant cells?

 · In patients with organ transplants, especially liver transplants, who remain immunosuppressed for long periods, the frequency of skin tumors increases over time.
 This is true for squamous cell carcinoma, but also for basalioma and melanoma.